 Okay, so you bought your hosting now you need to figure out what to call your blog?
-This is something that I cover in my email course, but you can also check out this blog post here where I talk about how to pick out the perfect blog name!
+You can also check out this blog post here where I talk about how to pick out the perfect blog name!

 I’ll give you the overview here though!

 You don’t want to rush and choose and name that you’ll later hate!
 Rebranding and changing your domain name will be a hassle!

 You want people to remember your blog name.
 Make it catchy, not too long and not too hard to spell.
 You don’t want people struggling to type in your website link!

 3. Avoid special characters and try to avoid numbers